harvey2phase/trick-tracker/README.txt

 Welcome to Trick Tracker!
 This is an app that I am developing to help me keep track of my skateboarding progrssion.
 When completed, this app will be used to store my photos and ratings.
-Please enjoy and give feedbacks at Harvey.W@dal.ca, if you would like.
+Please enjoy and, if you would like, give feedbacks at Harvey.W@dal.ca

 *This is an incomplete implementation of Trick Tracker.*